2018 World Cup: Who has qualified for the finals and who can get there?

 GROUP I: Croatia, Iceland, Ukraine, Turkey, Finland, Kosovo

 As in recent qualifying competitions, all teams play each other home and away.
 The top four nations will qualify directly to the finals.
-The fifth-placed team will take the 0.5 place and play an intercontinental playoff against the winner of the Oceania region.
-Brazil have already guaranteed their place in Russia.
+The fifth-place team will take the 0.5 place and play an intercontinental playoff against the winner of the Oceania region.

 Round One: The 14 lowest ranked nations played two-legged ties.
 Winners: Barbados, Belize, Bermuda, Curacao, Dominica, Nicaragua, St Kitts & Nevis